nis65/ansible-debian-router/README.md

 decades.
 I started with WRAP, used ALIX and now it is an APU2.

-Instead of keeping lots of detailed documentation, I decided to automate my knowledge into ansible code.
-On January 2nd 2023, I replaced the old manually configured debian stretch apu2 with the shiny new bullsey ansible managed one.
+Instead of keeping lots of detailed documentation, I decided to automate my experience into ansible code.
+On January 2nd 2023, I replaced the old manually configured debian stretch apu2 with the shiny new bullseye ansible managed one.

 The goals of this project were:
 * do a (functionally equivalent) lifecycle, i.e. sidegrade from stretch to bullseye.
 * switch from iptables to native nftables.
 * automate the installation and configuration with ansible.
 * all important parameters needed to describe the target system should be in one place.
 This helps managing the configuration and eases testing.
-* practise ansible and nftables.
+* practise ansible and learn nftables.

 The implemented roles are very specific to my personal use case.
 I wanted to keep the roles as simple as possible, i.e. define only parameters/configurations